 - A sign just before the intersection to Jamieson Bay and Ōpahi, advising park visitors that they’ve missed their turnoff.

-This final element was particularly aimed at sparing mobile home drivers the difficulty of manoeuvring their rigs at the end of Jamieson Road, a nightmare now recurring less frequently.
-Each time the problem of park users over-shooting the turnoff is discussed, the predictable reaction is: ‘They must be pretty dumb to miss all those signs!’
+This final element was aimed, particularly, at sparing mobile-home drivers the difficulty of manoeuvring their rigs at the end of Jamieson Road, a nightmare now recurring less frequently.
+Each time the problem of park users over-shooting the turnoff is discussed, the predictable reaction is:

-They must be pretty dumb—to miss all those signs!’
+They must be pretty dumb to miss all those instructions!

 As regular readers will know, the Mahurangi Magazine is a persistent advocate of preferential voting.
 The editor and his partner invested quite some time in short-listing District Health Board candidates, including phoning a GP who is active nationally in the health arena.